jtof-dev/meleemajors.gg/CONTRIBUTING.md

 ]
 ```

-- also, you can copy and paste from [sampleTournaments.jsonc](ssg/src/sampleTournaments.jsonc)
+- you can also reference [sampleTournaments.jsonc](ssg/src/sampleTournaments.jsonc) for help with formatting